• Skip to main content

 Social proof includes things like testimonials, referrals, and reviews.
 It increases brand trust, conversions, sales, and revenue.

-This article will look at the social evidence and its types.
-We’ll also give examples of social evidence you can use to your advantage in marketing and sales.
+In this blog, we will look at the social evidence and its types.
+We’ll also discuss a social proof example that you can use in marketing and sales.
 But before that, let’s find out what social evidence means.

 What is social proof?